RazeBerry/Text2ICS/README.md

 ## Usage

 1. Launch the application using the command above or the global shortcut (Ctrl+Shift+E)
-2. Type your event description in natural language, for example:
+2. Type your event description(s) in natural language.
+You can create multiple events in a single entry!
+For example:
-   - "Team standup on Monday at 10am for 30 minutes"
+   - Single event: "Team standup on Monday at 10am for 30 minutes"
-   - "Lunch with Sarah at Cafe Luna next Thursday 12:30pm"
+   - Single event: "Lunch with Sarah at Cafe Luna next Thursday 12:30pm"
+   - Multiple events: "Daily standup meetings Monday through Friday at 9:30am for 30 minutes"
+   - Multiple events: "Yoga classes every Tuesday and Thursday at 6pm for the next 4 weeks"
-   - "Dentist appointment on March 15th at 2pm"
+   - Multiple events: "Doctor appointment on March 15th at 2pm and follow-up visit on March 29th same time"
 3. Click "Create Event" or press Enter
-4. The event will be created and opened in your default calendar application
+4. The event(s) will be created and opened in your default calendar application
+5. For multiple events, you'll see a status indicator showing how many events are being processed

 ## Troubleshooting